What we offer you

 A modern working environment and supportive practices

-We moved into our new Civic Offices in the heart of Reading in 2014, which provide flexible state-of-the-art facilities.
+The Civic Offices in the heart of Reading provide flexible state-of-the-art facilities.

 Our overarching ambition is to build an open and supportive culture where we are committed to providing Research in Practice (RIP) membership, effective supervision, including guaranteed supervision time, achieving safe, manageable caseloads, providing strong, supportive leadership, including listening to all staff and high quality, professional partnerships to support vulnerable children.